Spatchy/Winside/README.md

 ___

 ## 📣 Announcement
-### Release [2023.02](https://github.com/Spatchy/Winside/releases) is out now! 🎉🎉🎉
+### [The first public release](https://github.com/Spatchy/Winside/releases) of Winside is now available! 🎉🎉🎉
-The second developer preview of Winside is out now! **So much has improved since the first release!**
+This release includes an exe installer that anyone running Windows 10 or 11 can use. [⭳ Download the installer and get started!](https://github.com/Spatchy/Winside/releases/download/2023.3.0/winside-2023.3.0.Setup.exe)

+You can expect a flood of new Winserts to hit the [Winserts repository](https://github.com/Spatchy/Winserts) in the coming days and weeks as more people get their hands on Winside and begin to create sidebars for themselves.

-See the [wiki](https://github.com/Spatchy/Winside/wiki) for the lateset changes and new Winsert developer guide!
+If you're interested in creating Winserts or want to know more about Winside's more technical parts, be sure to take a look at [the wiki](https://github.com/Spatchy/Winside/wiki) for the lateset changes and Winsert developer guide!

-Next up?
-2023.03 should be the first public release, see you in March 😉

 ___

 ### What is Winside
-Winside is an app for Windows, powered by Electron, that allows practically any web content to be turned into a useful native-feeling sidebar.
+Winside is an app for Windows that allows practically any web content to be turned into a useful native-feeling sidebar.
 Winside uses applets called [Winserts](https://github.com/Spatchy/Winserts) to load pages and modify them with custom JavaScript and CSS so they're perfect for viewing and using in a sidebar formfactor.
 Winside also provides a useful API to unlock more power from your favourite online services.

 ### What can it do?
-Winside is curently in developer preview and isn't quite ready for general use just yet.
-Right now, it can open a sidebar from a url shortcut, injust custom scripts and stylesheets and there's a settings menu which features a growing list of customisation options and useful tools.
-From its first general public release, Winside will have a useful and well-documented API and a library of useful Winserts in the official repository to allow anyone to view content at a glance and use useful tools right from a powerful pop-out sidebar.
+Winside is now available to anyone with Windows 10 or 11!
+Once a Winsert is installed, you can open its sidebar from a shortcut and use it whenever you like, no switching browser windows required!
+Winside's ability to inject custom scripts and stylesheets into any website mean Winside's sidebars have extra powers compared to their regular browser-based versions, all handled through Winside's permission system.

+If you have any basic web development experience (or even if you just want to learn!), creating your own Winsert is relatively easy.
+Winside has a useful and well-documented API and a growing collection of development tools so you can create your ideal sidebar!
+Be sure to take a look at [the wiki](https://github.com/Spatchy/Winside/wiki) for more information and to see the developer guide!